-- 1. Identify how to account for General Capital Assets - 2.
-Identify how to account for Donated Assets (Trade-ins and Collectibles) - 3.
-Recognize GASB's controversy on Infrastructure Asset - 4.
-Distinguish how to account for Asset Impairments - 5.
-Determine how to account for Investments in Marketable Securities - 6.
-Identify the importance of information on Long Term Debt (LTD) - 7.
+- 1. Identify how to account for general capital assets - 2.
+Identify how to account for donated assets, trade-ins, and collectibles - 3.
+Recognize GASB's controversy on infrastructure assets - 4.
+Distinguish how to account for asset impairments - 5.
+Determine how to account for investments in marketable securities - 6.
+Identify the importance of information on long-term debt - 7.
 Explain the significance of bankruptcy - 8.
-Identify the accounting for LTD in both fund and government-wide financial statements - 9.
-Account for demand bonds, RANs, TANs, BANs - 10.
-Distinguish the reasons for and the accounting for Leases - 11.
+Identify the accounting for long-term obligations in both fund and government-wide financial statements - 9.
+Account for demand bonds, bond anticipation notes, tax anticipation notes, and revenue anticipation notes - 10.
+Distinguish the reasons for and the accounting for leases - 11.
 Identify the accounting for revenue bonds, overlapping debt, and conduit debt